Initiate Season 2 | Germany: The European Climate Tech Start-up Powerhouse

 The perennial issues of excessive amounts of red tape and outdated regulations are also constraining the country’s entrepreneurial sector.

-In this episode, a panel, representing key stakeholders, will discuss in detail the German climate tech start-up sector from a policy, technology, educational, business and funding perspective, covering areas such as:
+In this episode, a panel representing key stakeholders discussed in detail the German climate tech start-up sector from a policy, technology, educational, business and funding perspective, covering areas such as: